Chart Color Schemes

 Employment

-Glenvale has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate is 2.3%, having seen an estimated 13.9% employment growth over the past year (AreaSearch aggregation of statistical area data).
+Glenvale has a skilled workforce with essential services sectors well represented.
+Its unemployment rate was 2.6% in the past year, with an estimated employment growth of 4.6%.

-As of June 2025, there are 5,148 residents employed, with an unemployment rate of 1.6% below Rest of Qld's rate of 3.9%.
-Workforce participation is high at 65.4%, compared to Rest of Qld's 59.1%.
-Dominant employment sectors include health care & social assistance, retail trade, and manufacturing, with a particularly notable concentration in manufacturing (employment levels at 1.8 times the regional average).
-Agriculture, forestry & fishing has limited presence with 2.2% employment compared to 4.5% regionally.
+As of September 2025, 5,053 residents were employed while the unemployment rate was 1.5% below Rest of Qld's rate of 4.1%, and workforce participation was 65.4%, compared to Rest of Qld's 59.1%.
+Key industries of employment among Glenvale residents are health care & social assistance, retail trade, and manufacturing, with a particular specialization in manufacturing at 1.8 times the regional level.
+Agriculture, forestry & fishing is under-represented, at 2.2% of Glenvale's workforce compared to 4.5% in Rest of Qld.
+The area appears to offer limited local employment opportunities, as indicated by Census data.

 Frequently Asked Questions - Employment